815 West Adams Boulevard

 directory.
 (A big booster of the city, Garland delighted in offering population predictions.)

-In the background of the image above is the just-completed Frederick Walton house
+In the background of the image above is the just-completed Frederick Harkness house

 house, 755 West Adams, on Lot 1 of the development.
 The European-inspired lamp